CLE-CMPS183W17/CLEWebEdition/README.md

 Click the button below to deploy on your Heroku account, then pull it to your local machine from Heroku: <br> [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-**Note:** If you have access to this Heroku app, then follow steps below:
+**Note:** If you have access to this Heroku app, then follow the steps below:

-1. Pull the database from Heroku to a new database in your local machine: <br>
+1. Pull the database from Heroku to a new database into your local machine: <br>
 `$ heroku pg:pull DATABASE_URL mylocaldb -- app myremoteapp` <br>

-2. If you want to test it in your local machine, then edit the lines below in `root/config/app.php` to configure your local database: <br>
+2. If you want to test it in your local machine, then edit the lines below in `root/config/app.php` to configure your local database (make sure your have the permission to this database), then re-bake the app: <br>
 `'host' => getenv('DB_HOST')` <br>
 `'username' => getenv('DB_USER')` <br>
 `'password' => getenv('DB_PASS')` <br>
 `'database' => getenv('DB_NAME')` <br>
+`$ bin/cake bake all` <br>

 3. Push to Heroku database: <br>
 `$ pg:reset` <br>